 Weekly Drawing Challenge

-Each week, I will post a new challenge - You have seven minutes to build creative fluency and express your ideas.
+During the challenge, you have seven minutes to build creative fluency and express your ideas.